 Asset Protection for Your Vehicles

 How do you keep someone from suing you and taking your vehicles?
 First, put each automobile (car) into a separate title holding trust.
 The title holding trust gives you privacy of ownership.
 So, if someone types your name in the public records, it is easy to see what cars you own.
+There are many ways to hold title.
 If you hold title to your name, boom, every car you own will appear.
 However, if you hold your cars in private trusts, you become a lot less of an attractive target for asset-sniffing contingent fee lawyers.
 There are some bankruptcy creditor exemptions but they are only in the range of a few thousand dollars in most states.
-That only amounts about 10% of the price of the average new car sold today ($33,560 as of this writing).
+That only amounts about 10% of the price of the average new car sold today ($36,487 as of early 2021).

-The next step is to set up one LLC for each car.
+The next step is to set up one limited liability company (LLC) for each car.
 The land trust provides privacy of ownership.
 The LLC provides asset protection from lawsuits.
 That works two ways.
 If someone is driving your car and gets into a wreck, they can sue the owner of the car and the driver of the car.
 The LLC acts as a shield between you and that lawsuit.

 LLC Asset Protection

 Way number two the LLC protects you is via asset protection.
 When someone sues you, personally, there are provisions in LLC code that provide the following benefits.
 The LLC and anything inside of it may be shielded from seizure.
 Now it is best to take this action before a lawsuit strikes.
 But if one has already shown up at your door, it is generally better to take action to protect yourself than to leave yourself hanging wide open to the legal vultures.
 Protect yourself.